 Iza’s vision then and now is a world where no child is alone.
 She knows what works and sees it working every day.
 The next step is introducing this approach across Africa and Asia to end the orphan crisis and prevent poverty.

-Iza Correll is an internationally acclaimed social entrepreneur, a dually licensed US Physician Assistant and Kenyan Clinical Officer, best selling author, and the youngest ever recipient of the Muhammad Ali Humanitarian Award for Global Citizenship (among fellow laureates US President Jimmy Carter, Michael J Fox and Christina Aguilera).
+Iza Correll is an internationally acclaimed social entrepreneur, a dually licensed US Physician Associate and Kenyan Clinical Officer, University of Kentucky College of Health Sciences Hall of Fame Inductee, a registered Yoga Nidra practitioner, international best selling author, and the youngest ever recipient of the Muhammad Ali Humanitarian Award for Global Citizenship (among fellow laureates US President Jimmy Carter, Michael J Fox and Christina Aguilera).

 To maximize our efforts, we have shared personal meetings with the Dalai Lama, Nobel Peace Prize Laureate and Grameen Bank Founder Dr. Muhammad Yunus, representatives of the Royal Family of Abu Dhabi, Mrs. Sarah Obama—Kenyan Humanitarian and Grandmother to President Barack Obama, and the Muhammad Ali Family.

 "This path is blazed by leaders all across the world, raising up together to provide the sick and vulnerable with access to life-saving treatment.”